Nicolelam8891/valorant-showcase-mod-3-solo-project/README.md

 Welcome to my Valorant app!

-🎮 Dive into the World of Valorant Like Never Before! 🎮 Are you a Valorant enthusiast looking for an immersive way to explore your favorite agents?
+🎮 Dive into the World of Valorant Like Never Before! 🎮

+Are you a Valorant enthusiast looking for an immersive way to explore your favorite agents?
 Look no further!
 My app brings the vibrant universe of Valorant right to your fingertips.
-Whether you're strategizing for your next match and trying to build a team with your fellow friends or a fan of Valorant, my app will be useful for you!
+Whether you're strategizing for your next match and trying to build a team with your fellow friends or a fan of Valorant--my app will be useful for you!

-You can easily navigate through the diverse array of agents with my intuitive filtering system.
+You can easily navigate through the agents with my intuitive filtering system.
 You can select on the agents based on their roles, such as: Duelists, Controllers, Initiators, or Sentinels.
 You can discover and explore their unique abilities and learn about their details!
-You also also learn more about their abilities and while you are at it, hover over the different abilities for go for a spin!
+You can also learn more about their abilities and while you are at it, hover over the different abilities and go for a spin!

-Now that you have learned so much about your agent, you can build a team of up to 5 agents!
+Now that you have learned so much about your agent, you can build a team of up to 5!
 You can easily add your agents to a team, helping you visualize the perfect lineup for your play style.
 Go ahead and mix and match agents based on their abilities and roles-crafting a team that aligns with your strategy and preferences!

 I hope you enjoy the visuals with high quality images and interactive elements that bring the agents to life.
 Have fun exploring my app and most of all, have fun playing VALORANT!